wazedxwxx/IBTFO/docs/ebverification/ebverification.rst

 .. highlight:: rst

-Verification of EB PeleC
+Verification of EB IBTFO
 ------------------------

-Verification of the EB capability in PeleC follows several different paths in order to ensure the widest coverage of scenarios.
+Verification of the EB capability in IBTFO follows several different paths in order to ensure the widest coverage of scenarios.
 A short description and the source code for these test cases are included below.